asnt/eccv2020-sharp-workshop/doc/dataset_3dbodytex2.md

     `Ys`;
 - Synthetic pairs `(Yf, Ys)` of `(detailed ground truth, acquisition)`:
   - `Yf` is a synthetic groud truth with detailed shape and texture,
-  - `Ys` is a synthetic scan acquisition with typical artefacts.
+  - `Ys` is a synthetic scan acquisition with typical artefacts,
+  - for scans with close-fitting clothing only.

 [shapify booth]: https://www.artec3d.com/portable-3d-scanners/shapifybooth